NVIDIA/NeMo/docs/source/asr/speech_classification/configs.rst

 can be set in the config file.
 See the `Datasets <../api.html#Datasets>`__ section of the API for a list of Datasets and their respective parameters.

 An example Speech Classification train and validation configuration could look like:

 .. code-block:: yaml

   model:
     sample_rate: 16000
-    repeat: 2
+    repeat: 2 # number of convolutional sub-blocks within a block, R in <MODEL>_[BxRxC]
     dropout: 0.0
     kernel_size_factor: 1.0
     labels: ['bed', 'bird', 'cat', 'dog', 'down', 'eight', 'five', 'four', 'go', 'happy', 'house', 'left', 'marvin',